Shane Gore

-Shane Gore (born 28 October 1981) is an English footballer who plays as a goalkeeper.
-He currently plays for Cheshunt of the Isthmian League Premier Division.
+Shane Gore (born 28 October 1981) is an English retired footballer who played as a goalkeeper.

 Career

 Gore began his career at Wimbledon, making his only appearance for the club in the 2001–02 season as a substitute in a 6–2 defeat to Grimsby Town, where his first touch was to save a penalty on his League debut.
 In the 2003–04 season Gore was sent on a one-month loan to non-league St Albans City, playing once; a one-month loan to Peterborough United, where he was an unused substitute; then finally to Conference National side Barnet on a season-long loan, where he made a more successful 28 league appearances.
 That season Barnet were to lose on Penalties unfortunately to Shrewsbury Town Fc in the play off semi finals, where he was given Man of the Match in both legs.

 After being released from Wimbledon at the end of the season, Gore signed for Barnet permanently on a one-year contract, and was a member of their Conference-winning side in the 2004–05 campaign.
 He was released at the end of the season, signing for Stevenage Borough, but played just three games before being released.

 Gore then moved onto several clubs, playing for Conference South clubs Havant & Waterlooville and Maidenhead United, as well as Isthmian Premier side East Thurrock United.
 Whilst at Maidenhead, BBC London's Non League Show nominated Gore as one of the four best goalkeepers playing in non-league football.